What is Wake-on-LAN ?

 8. Update Drivers:

-• NIC Drivers: Update your NIC drivers to the latest version from the manufacturer's website.
+- NIC Drivers: Make sure to update your Network Interface Card (NIC) drivers to the latest version available on the manufacturer’s website.

 9. Check for Hardware Issues:

-By systematically checking these areas, you can pinpoint the cause of the Wake-on-LAN issue and resolve it effectively.
+By methodically checking these areas, you can identify the root cause of the Wake-on-LAN issue and fix it effectively.

 Conclusion